-The charter tasks the Board with determining the company's strategic guidelines and the targets for Elisa's management, and with monitoring their achievement.
+The charter tasks the Board with deciding the company's strategic guidelines and the targets for Elisa's management, and with monitoring their achievement.
 The Board must also appoint the CEO and decide on the composition of the Executive Board.
 The Board of Directors regularly monitors financial performance and the development of the company's financial standing.
-The Board also supervises the compliance of Elisa's administration, and the management of business and other risks.
+The Board also supervises the compliance of Elisa's administration with regulation, and the management of operational risks and other risks.
 The Board addresses major investments in and disposal of businesses or assets, and also sets the boundaries for the company's management in executing operational investments and financial arrangements.

 According to the charter, the following are particularly subject to the Board’s decision:

 The charter also specifies other matters to be addressed by the Board, such as adopting the annual financial plan, the principles of the company's organisation and the main business policies.
-The Board conducts an annual self-evaluation of its activities executed in the form of a questionnaire.
+The Board conducts an annual self-evaluation of its activities executed in the form of a questionnaire or by external evaluation.
 Members of the Board of Directors are not allowed to participate in decision-making for which they must legally disqualify themselves due to conflict of interests.

 The Committee also regularly reviews reports from internal auditing and the financial auditors, and prepares proposals on the audit.